EsterHlav/Advanced-Visualization-Methods-Deep-Learning/README.md

 <br/>

-An overview of visualization techniques used for computer vision (CNNs) and natural language processing (RNNs), as well as a generic feature representation methods for explainability.
+An overview of visualization techniques used for computer vision (CNNs) and natural language processing (RNNs), as well as generic feature representation methods for explainability.

 1. CNN Visualization - Computer Vision (images) </br>